 Thousands of survival blogs and websites exist, as well as dozens of magazines devoted to prepping.
 TV is spreading the word too.
 National Geographic Channel produces Doomsday Preppers, profiling different prepping households in every episode; and Discovery Channel’s Doomsday Bunkers follows a company that builds underground shelters for preppers.

-What’s driving the movement?
+What’s driving the doomsday prepper movement?

 Admittedly, the prepper movement is not a totally new phenomenon.
 There have always been people, often on the fringe of society, who feared and prepared for apocalyptic scenarios.
 “What’s different about the movement today is it has gone mainstream,” observes Mr. Martin.
 “There are preppers from all walks of life—people from every age, gender and socioeconomic level.”

 He believes 9/11 was the turning point that really accelerated interest in prepping.
-Disasters like Hurricanes Katrina and Sandy or last year’s Ebola outbreak have added to the momentum.
+Disasters like Hurricanes Katrina and Sandy or the Ebola outbreak have added to the momentum.
 “Every time there’s a disease outbreak or natural disaster in the world, that fuels the prepping movement even more,” says Mr. Martin.

 People prep for different reasons and to varying degrees.
 Most fall within one of two camps.
 The first is focused on regional disasters of some kind, natural or man-made.
 These preppers believe they need to be ready to “ride out the storm” for a period of time until life returns to normal.

-The Real Doomsday
+Sidebar: The Real Doomsday

 By Mike Bennett